W <===

 East:

-132 (corner): Tribe was St. Marks Bar.
+132 (corner): The Wild Son cafe, formerly Tribe, before that St. Marks Bar.

 In the video for "Waiting on a Friend," Mick Jagger and

-Keith Richards meet the rest of the Rolling Stones here.
+Keith Richards meet the rest of The Rolling Stones here.

-128: Kebab Garden, Mideastern with a "flaming"
+128: Noreetuh, Hawaiian, was Kebab Garden, Mideastern with a "flaming"

 Kurowycky & Son Meat Products,

-sausage-makers opened in 1955 and closed in 2007
+sausage-makers opened in 1955 and closed in 2007.

-120: Wechsler's Currywurst & Bratwurst, German
+120: Raiz, vegan, was Wechsler's Currywurst & Bratwurst, German

-sausage place, was La Casalinga, compact Italian.
+sausage place, and before that La Casalinga, compact Italian—two restaurants I miss.

 |